php/php-langspec/spec/10-expressions.md

 The operands are processed using the following steps, in order:

-1. If either operand has the value `NULL`, then if the other operand has type string, the `NULL` is converted to the empty string ("");
+1. If either operand has the value `null`, then if the other operand has type string, the `null` is converted to the empty string ("");
-    otherwise, the `NULL` is converted to type `bool`.
+    otherwise, the `null` is converted to type `bool`.
 2. If both operands are non-numeric strings or one is a numeric string and the other a leading-numeric string, the result is the lexical comparison of the two operands.
 Specifically, the strings are